 Upon a party's request, the live hearing will be conducted with the parties located in separate rooms with technology enabling participants to see and hear each other.
-Upon the decision of the Director of Title IX and Civil Rights, any hearing may be conducted virtually via audio and visual conferencing software.
+Upon the decision of the Title IX Coordinator, any hearing may be conducted virtually via audio and visual conferencing software.